jlu5/SupyPlugins/README.md

 ## Features

 There are a ton of options to configure.
-You can look through these via
+You can find these via:

 ```
 /msg bot config search Weather